Strattoss/Gravity-Simulation/README.md

 * Scene Switching: Explore a collection of premade scenes, each offering unique setups and scenarios for the simulation.

-# Keyboard Controls:
+# Controls:
 * WASD: Move the camera to explore the 3D environment.

 * Shift + WASD: Accelerate the camera movement speed for faster navigation.

 * Mouse scroll: Move the camera forward or backward along the scene.

+* Click on a celestial body: follow the body

+* P: Predict bodies' movement and observe their future positions.

 * Up/Down Arrows: Adjust the simulation speed, making it faster or slower.

-* P: Predict bodies' movement and observe their future positions.

 * 1-9: Set the simulation speed to respective numbers for precise control.